andrew/ultimate-awesome/README.md

 - [React-Toolkit](https://github.com/drbarzaga/React-Toolkit) - A curated list of essential libraries and tools for frontend developers, with a focus on React.
 Ideal for developers looking to build robust, scalable, and high-performance applications 🚀.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [resources-for-web-developers](https://github.com/jatin2003/resources-for-web-developers) - Resources for Web Developers.
+- [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .